Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-22-Significance-and-impact/22-03-Bias-in-datasets-and-models-expanded/quiz.md

+---
+title: "22.03 Bias In Datasets And Models Expanded - Quiz"
+---

 # 22.03 Bias In Datasets And Models Expanded - Quiz

 !!! quiz "Section 22.03 Quiz: Bias In Datasets And Models Expanded"